Help your teens before they help themselves

-Below are the details of the three most commonly abused medications.
+Below are the details of the three most commonly prescribed medications.

-This Medication Lockbox will help you keep your meds out of the wrong hands, and you’ll be contributing to Drug Free Kids.
+This Medication Lockbox will help you keep your meds safely stored, AND you’ll be making a contribution to Drug Free Kids Canada.

 Opioid drugs act by effectively changing the way a person experiences pain.